Growth Trends for Related Jobs

 Nail Polishes and Art

 As a beginner nail technician offering artificial enhancement products, you need to continue to practice your technique to make your services perfect.
-A plastic practice hand serves this purpose.
+A plastic practice hand or practice finger serves this purpose.
 Use it during the gaps of time between customers you are likely to have as you build your clientele.
-Apply sets of enhancements and nail art.
+Apply sets of designs, like french tips, enhancements and nail art.
 Even include DIY nail art for your clients, and include different nail forms or shapes in your designs.
 Place the finished hand on your workstation as a display of the quality of your work to attract new clients and display your work as a nail artist.